jpthacker/jpthacker/README.md

 jack = {
   firstName: 'Jack',
   lastName: 'Thacker',
-  background: 'PhD in English Literature',
+  background: 'Poet and PhD in English Literature',
   training: 'Software Engineering Apprenticeship with TES Global/Makers',
   strengths: ['creative', 'quick learner', 'great communicator'] }
 ```

-I’m proficient in Javascript/TypeScript, Node.js, React/Next.js, CSS/SCSS/Tailwind, among other languages/technologies, and have experience with range of key approaches such as OOP, TDD and Agile.
+I’m proficient in Javascript/TypeScript, Node.js, React/Next.js, CSS/SCSS/Tailwind, among other languages/technologies, and have experience with range of key approaches such as OOP, TDD and Agile/Scrum.

 I have a background in academia and the humanities, specifically English literature.
-When I'm not working, I can be found writing, reading, playing tennis or walking in the Peak District.
+When I'm not working, I can be found writing, reading, gaming, playing tennis or walking.

 ## Technologies / Skills